CopyNE: Better Contextual ASR by Copying Named Entities

 \subsection{Training}

 During training, to guide the model in selecting correct entities from the NE dictionary for copying, we introduce an additional copy loss $\mathcal{L}_{copy}$.
-First, based on the ground truth transcription $\bm{y}$ and the NE dictionary, we construct a copy target $\sigma$ for each decoding step $u$, telling the model whether to copy an entity from the dictionary or not, and which one to copy.
-Then we compute the copy loss $\mathcal{L}_{copy}$ according to the copy target $\sigma$ and the copy probability $P_{c}(\sigma|y_{\leq u})$.
+First, based on the ground truth transcription $\bm{y}$ and the NE dictionary, we construct a copy target $\sigma_{u+1}$ for each decoding step $u$, telling the model whether to copy an entity from the dictionary or not, and which one to copy.
+Then we compute the copy loss $\mathcal{L}_{copy}$ according to the copy target $\sigma_{u+1}$ and the copy probability $P_{c}(\sigma_{u+1}|y_{\leq u})$.

-\paragraph{The Computation of Copy Loss.} Provided that we have an NE dictionary $E^{b}$, we construct a copy target, denoted as $\sigma_{u+1}$, for decoding step $u$, which informs the model whether to copy an entity from the dictionary and which one to copy.
+\paragraph{The Computation of Copy Loss.} Provided that we have an NE dictionary $E^{b}$, we construct a copy target, denoted as $\sigma_{u+1}$, for decoding step $u$.
 In order to build the copy target, we perform maximum matching on the transcription text $\bm{y}$ from left to right based on the dictionary $E^{b}$.
-If the text span $\bm{y}_{i,j}=(y_i, ..., y_j)$ matches the $k$-th entity $e_k$ in $E^{b}$, then we set the copy target $\sigma_{i}=e_{k}$, and $\sigma_{i+1 \sim j}=\varnothing$.
+If the token span $\bm{y}_{i,j}=(y_i, ..., y_j)$ matches the $k$-th entity $e_k$ in $E^{b}$, then we set the copy target $\sigma_{i}=e_{k}$, and $\sigma_{i+1 \sim j}=\varnothing$.
 This indicates that the model can copy the $k$-th entity from the dictionary at decoding step $i-1$, but cannot copy any entity from decoding step $i$ to $j-1$.
 When it comes to a span of length 1, i.e., $i=j$, during the left-to-right maximum matching process, we also set $\sigma_{i}$ to $\varnothing$ \footnote{Please note that in this paper, we primarily focus on entities with a length greater than 1, and therefore only retain such entities in our dictionary. }.

-For example, in the instance shown in Figure \ref{fig:copyne-model}, the span ``安徽 (an hui)'' matches the second entity in the dictionary, and the span ``铜陵 (tong ling)'' matches the first entity in the dictionary.
-This means that at decoding steps 0 and 2, the model can choose to copy the second and first entities from the dictionary, respectively.
+For example, in the instance shown in Figure \ref{fig:copyne-model}, the span ``安徽'' (An hui) matches the second entity in the dictionary, and the span ``铜陵'' (Tong ling) matches the first entity in the dictionary.
+This means that at steps 0 and 2, the model can choose to copy the second and first entities from the dictionary, respectively.
 Therefore, $\sigma_{1}=e_2$ and $\sigma_{3}=e_1$, while $\sigma_{2}=\varnothing$ and $\sigma_{4}=\varnothing$.